 Hepatitis A is a liver infection caused by the hepatitis A virus.
 The virus is contagious and can be found in the stool of an infected person.
-This is a concern for travelers because one way it can be spread is by consuming contaminated food or drinks.
-For example, if a cook with hepatitis A does not wash their hands properly after going to the bathroom, the virus can be spread to the meal being prepared or to an object, like a cup or fork.
-Contamination however, can happen anywhere along the way, from the fields where vegetables are irrigated with polluted water to a restaurant that has poor sanitation.
+This is a concern for travelers because it can be spread is by consuming contaminated food or drinks.
+For example, if a cook with hepatitis A does not wash his or her hands properly after going to the bathroom, the virus can be spread to the meal being prepared or to an object, like a cup or fork.
+Contamination can happen anywhere along the way—from the fields where vegetables are irrigated with polluted water to a restaurant that has poor sanitation.

 Traveling to certain regions does put you at a higher risk.
 The highest rates of hepatitis A are in Africa and India.
 High rates of the disease also exist in Mexico, Central and South America, Asia, the Middle East, and the Caribbean.
 Keep in mind that developed countries are not immune to outbreaks of hepatitis A.